sforshee/sforshee.github.io/_drafts/ubiquiti-edgerouter-lite-setup-part-2-firewall.markdown

 # edit zone-policy zone local
 {% endhighlight %}

-Each zone has a default action, which much be either _drop_ or _reject_.
+Each zone has a default action, which must be either _drop_ or _reject_.

 {% highlight console %}
 # set default-action drop